Belle Glade culture: Geographic context

-The cultural area is defined on the basis of a unique combination of mounds, earthworks and pottery, which have been found around Lake Okeechobee and as far north as Lake Kissimmee.
-The area has poor, sandy soils, low elevation with low relief (with some higher relief along the western and northern edges of the Kissimmee Valley), and many bodies of water and wetlands.
-The area consists of pine and palmetto flatwoods, wet prairies, hammocks of live oak and cabbage palm, and cypress swamps.
-The pine and palmetto flatlands of eastern Martin and Palm Beach counties, sometimes called the East Okeechobee area, and the Kissimmee Valley north of Lake Kissimmee to Lake Tohopekaliga may have also been part of the Belle Glade culture, based on the presence of high numbers of Belle Glade type pottery, and in the northern Kissimmee Valley, similar mounds and earthworks.
+The cultural area is defined on the basis of a unique combination of mounds, earthworks and pottery, which have been found around Lake Okeechobee and as far north as Lake Tohopekaliga.
+Eastern Martin and Palm Beach counties, sometimes called the East Okeechobee area, may have also been part of the Belle Glade culture, based on the presence of high numbers of Belle Glade type pottery.
+Robert Carr states that, at least after 1000, The culture of the East Okeechobee area was more closely tied to the Indian River (or Malabar) and St. Johns cultures to the north than to the Belle Glade culture.